 Our Assessment process lays out a blueprint or game plan for growing the business, for maintaining healthy family relationships and then, when the time is right, to transition the business from one generation to the next - or to prepare the business for sale if that is the best option for the owner of the family’s business.

-The Family Business Assessment is done “on-site” at the client’s business and is generally completed over a 2-3 day period, depending on the size of the family.
-The key component of the Assessment is a series of confidential one-on-one interviews with all of the family members.
-For instance, one set of interviews would be done with a son or daughter, then another interview with their spouse and then another interview with the two of them.
+The Family Business Assessment can be done “on-site” at the client’s business and is generally completed over a 2-3 day period, depending on the size of the family.
+The key component of the Assessment is a series of confidential one-on-one interviews with all of the family members and their spouses.
+For example, one interview would be done with the husband, one with the wife and then an interview with both of them together.

 The Family Business Assessment enables us to be an advocate for each of the family members as well as being an Ombudsman (giving the business a “voice” in the Assessment process) to ensure that the family does not end up killing the goose that is laying the golden eggs!